Grammar Quiz

 I am glad.

-This is a complete sentence and complete idea as well.
+This is a complete sentence and a complete idea as well.
 But one may have many reasons to be happy.
 So, I need to clarify why I am happy.
 I can add a noun clause to complete the idea.

 I am glad (that) you have decided to leave the job.